takanory/slides/20181109ploneconf/PITCHME.md

 * Training management by Philip
 * Talk session volunteer by Jim, Kim and others
-* All Keynotes, Talks speakers
+* Trainers and Keynotes, Talks, LT speakers

 Note:
 At first, I say Thank you...